Operating a motorcycle requires a whole new set of safety skills to avoid a mishap or collision.

 Students should consider their level of ability when choosing a course.
-A 21-hour program is the leading course for training novice riders, while an 8-hour course is the minimum requirement for achieving a Class 6 license in Manitoba.
+The Gearing Up program is the leading course for training novice riders, while the Basic course is the minimum requirement for achieving a Class 6 license in Manitoba.

 Both courses include:

 - Motorcycle dynamics (slow speed balance, control and steering)

 - Collision avoidance

 - Braking techniques

 A 6M motorcycle license is required to take any SSM motorcycle course.
 (Learn more about licensing – download MPI’s Motorcycle Handbook)

 MPI provides a $200 rebate on the Gearing Up course when participants successfully complete the course and the final 2 skills tests.
 Successful students can apply to Safety Services Manitoba for the rebate.

 3-Wheeled Motorcycle Training